 • Fairness – Ability of IEEE 802.11p devices to have the same opportunities as IEEE 802.11bd devices to access the channel

-We recommend that the Commission’s decision on how to allocate spectrum to ITS technologies be based on service deployment and V2X technologies evolution to meet the safety message interoperability and device coexistence with the existing IEEE Std 802.11p technology.
-The safety message should be interoperable by supporting a common interface to IEEE 1609.x protocol stacks.
-In addition, devices should be able to coexist and support backward compatibility in terms of radio access scheme with existing and deployed IEEE Std.
+We recommend that the Commission’s decision on how to allocate spectrum to ITS technologies be based on service deployment and V2X technologies evolution to meet safety message interoperability and device coexistence with the existing IEEE Std 802.11p technology.
+The safety message should be interoperable by supporting a common interface to IEEE Std 1609.x protocol stacks.
+In addition, devices should be able to coexist and support backward compatibility, in terms of radio access scheme, with existing and deployed IEEE Std.
 802.11-2016 OCB based devices.

 Comments on the proposal to “… repurpose the lower 45 megahertz of the 5.9 GHz band (5.850–5.895 GHz) to allow unlicensed operations, and retain use of the upper 30 megahertz of the band (5.895–5.925 GHz) for ITS purposes,” [3], paragraph 5